onflow/flow/docs/content/unity-sdk/guides/ui-usage.md

 Note that the Flow CLI and Flow emulator are bundled into the same command-line executable.

-To test that the Flow emulator is installed correctly, open a command line interface, type flow and press enter.
+To test that the Flow emulator is installed correctly, open a command line interface, type `flow` and press enter.
 You should see something like this:

 ![](../media/be2bc6569ca5a475b3c147cf34f07c1a.png)

 ## Configuring the Emulator

 The directory that you run the emulator from must contain a flow.json file.
-A default one can be created by running the command flow init, but this sample contains a flow.json file which is specific to the sample:
+A default one can be created by running the command `flow init`, but this sample contains a flow.json file which is specific to the sample:

 ![](../media/54f8a5235b61d70f09904c38ed3e5e5c.png)